emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 * Nonce N (variable-length octet string)
 * Associated data A (variable-length octet string)
 * Ciphertext ct (variable-length octet string)
-* tag (octet string with length tag_length)
+* tag (octet string of length tag_length bits)

 Outputs:

-* Plaintext P (variable-length octet string) or an error indicating that the authentication tag is invalid for the given inputs.
+* Plaintext P (variable-length octet string), or an error indicating that the authentication tag is invalid for the given inputs.

 Steps:

-1. If the lengths of K, N, A, or ct are not supported, or if len(tag) ≠ tag_length return error and abort
+1. If the lengths of K, N, A, or ct are not supported, or if len(tag) ≠ tag_length, return an error and abort
 2. Initiate keystream generator with K and N
 3. Let H = Z[0], H<sub>2</sub> = Z[1], M = Z[2]
 4. Let S = zeropad(A) \|\| zeropad(ct)